filakhtov/gentoo-use-docs/app-arch/libarchive.md

 It is recommended to toggle this flag system-wide.
 Disabling this flag when it is enabled for other packages might and will result in losing XATTRs while handling archives.

-### zlib
-Pass the `--with-zlib` option to the configure script.
-Provide an ability to create and extract Gzip archives using a `libz` library.

-This flag can be safely disabled.

 ### zstd
 Pass the `--with-zstd` option to the conpigure script.
 Enable support for the zstandard lossless compression algorithm, both when creating and extracting archives.